 Provide a Clear “Do Not Sell My Personal Information” Option on web properties

-This is another non-negotiable requirement of the CCPA.
-California citizens or those authorized to represent them must be able to easily designate that their personal data is not for sale.
-It’s important to note that under the CCPA, a user who selects this option can’t suffer a diminished experience if they don’t want their data to be sold (in contrast, the GDPR does allow companies to alter their experience if customers don’t want their data to be monetized).
+It’s another non-negotiable requirement of the CCPA.
+California citizens or those authorized to represent them must be able to designate that their data is not for sale.
+A user who selects this option can’t suffer a diminished experience if they don’t want their data sold.
+In contrast, the GDPR does allow companies to alter their experience if customers don’t want their data monetized.

 - Verify the identity of individuals who request data access or data deletion

 - Respond to requests for data access or deletion within 45 days